Pylons/pyramid_zcml/docs/narr.rst

 and scanning can be used to configure any application.
 They are not mutually exclusive.

-Declarative configuraton was the more traditional form of configuration used in Pyramid applications; the first releases of Pyramid and all releases of Pyramid's predecessor named repoze.bfg included ZCML in the core.
+Declarative configuration was the more traditional form of configuration used in Pyramid applications; the first releases of Pyramid and all releases of Pyramid's predecessor named repoze.bfg included ZCML in the core.
 However, by virtue of this package, it has been externalized from the Pyramid core